-- The scheduler can be more efficient, since it does not have to check whether there exists at least one executable task. - Such tasks make it possible to measure the processor utilization.
+- The scheduler can be more efficient, since it does not have to check whether there exists at least one ready task. - Such tasks make it possible to measure the processor utilization, e.g., by repeatedly incrementing a counter that is queried at periodic intervals. - An idle task can put the processor and some peripherals in a mode that minimizes energy consumption.